Admission Procedures

 Transfer Admission

 Transfer admission to Washington University is selective; the university receives more applications each year than it has space to admit.
-Washington University only accepts applications for transfer admission for entry in the fall semester.
+Architecture, Art, Business, and Engineering only accept applications for transfer admission for entry in the fall semester; Arts & Sciences accepts applications for both the fall and spring semesters.

 An applicant should apply as a transfer student if they meet all of the following requirements: